 When he awoke the next morning, Houck says she was gone, as was her car.
 Her mother, Sherry Ballard, reported her missing two days later.
 That afternoon, a relative found her car along the Bluegrass Parkway.
 It had a flat tire, and the keys were still in it, as were her purse and cellphone.

-Despite a massive multi-year search effort and a $100,000 reward being offered for information about the case, Rogers remains missing as of this writing.
+Despite a massive multi-year search effort and a rewards being offered for information about the case, Rogers remains missing as of this writing.

 Crystal Rogers' boyfriend, Brooks Houck, was named a suspect shortly after she vanished.
 He has has never been charged in connection with her disappearance.
 According to radio station WBKR, Brooks did not report her missing for two days, and ultimately it was Crystal's family that went to police.